JUNE 6, 2022

 Who Is Involved in the Project Discovery Team?

-To make sure the discovery phase of a project is conducted timely and properly, look for specialists with years of experience and profound expertise in software development.
+To make sure the discovery phase of website development or mobile projects is conducted timely and properly, look for specialists with years of experience and profound expertise in software development.
 For example, DashDevs has done discovery hundreds of times and knows how to deliver great results in tight timeframes.
 Here are the team members participating in this process:

 - Product Owner.
 This is usually a project’s key stakeholder who has a vision of what has to be built.
 PO’s main task is to convey this vision to the team.

 - Project Managers.
 They’re, in the first place, in charge of flawless communication within the team and the clients.
-PMs also plan the scope of work, arrange calls, document all that’s discussed during meetings, and track the progress of the discovery phase.
+PMs also plan the scope of work, arrange calls, document all that’s discussed during meetings, all discovery phase steps, and track the progress of the discovery phase.
 In a word, they manage the project.

 - Business Analysts.
 They make sure the upcoming product fits the demand.
 To do that, they, together with PMs and PO, have to define the product’s aim, target audience, main features, etc. Then, requirements for the project are prepared.